en_USEnglish

 Advertising on YouTube

-YouTube advertisements are shown before, during or after videos on the YouTube platform.
-Advertisers can choose different ad formats, such as in-stream ads (shown before or during a video), bumper ads (short 6-second ads) or display ads (banners displayed alongside videos).
-YouTube ads enable advertisers to reach a wide audience and promote their products or services in a visual and engaging way.
+YouTube ads are shown before, during, or after videos on the YouTube platform.
+Advertisers can choose from different ad formats, such as in-stream ads (played before or during a video), bumper ads (short 6-second ads), or display ads (banners displayed alongside videos).
+YouTube ads allow advertisers to reach a wide audience and promote their products or services in a visual and engaging way.

 Advertising in mobile applications

-Google Ads also enables ads to be served in mobile applications, whether on Android or iOS.
-Advertisers can target users based on criteria such as purchasing behavior, interests or geographic location.
-In-app advertising offers advertisers an opportunity to reach a growing mobile audience and promote their products or services in a media-specific way.
+Google Ads also allows for in-app advertising on both Android and iOS mobile devices.
+Advertisers can target users based on criteria such as their purchasing behavior, interests, or geographic location.
+In-app advertising offers advertisers an opportunity to reach a growing mobile audience and promote their products or services in a device-specific way.

 Creating an advertising campaign on Google Ads